mj-crabtree/unix-admin/logbooks/lab02.md

-## Practical 2

-M. Crabtree - B00841451 - 22/10/21

----
+## Lab 02 - Managing Files & Permissions

-1. *Identify and note the line in /etc/mtab that contains the mount-information associated with the disk device.*
+1. *Identify and note the line in `/etc/mtab` that contains the mount-information associated with the disk device.*

 ```bash
 [root@UWS ~]# cat /etc/mtab | grep floppy
 /dev/loop0 /media/floppy ext2 rw,relatime,errors=continue 0 0
 ```

 2. *Note down the outputs of the commands `ls –l /dev/loop0` and `ls –l /media/floppy`.
 Compare the outputs and comment on what is actually achieved by the mount command that you have just performed.*

 ```bash
 [root@UWS ~]# ls -l /dev/loop0